randix/Pinewood-Derby/README.md

  [GitHub - randix/Pinewood-Derby: Time and Score a Pinewood Derby race.](https://github.com/randix/Pinewood-Derby)

-This file will be transfered to the Timer computer (preferably a RaspberryPi).
+This file will be transfered to the Timer computer.
 There are many ways to do this.
 This will describe the process for Raspberry Pi, or a Mac computer.
 This can also be done on a MS Windows computer, but the details here will be somewhat sketchy.

 ###### 1. Copy PDServer.tar to the Timer Computer